gulsenkeskin/grpc-file-transfer/README.md

-# grpc kullanarak file transfer yapımı
+# making a file transfer using grpc